oat-sa/tao-core/models/classes/featureFlag/README.md

 You can use feature flag to easily switch off/on parts of TAO functionality.

+*IMPORTANT*: It is recommended to use an external cache (i.e `redis`) instead of `phpfile` to avoid the need to restart the server after saving a feature flag.

 #### Usage to save a feature flag:

 ```shell